Two kinds of Data: Categorical and Numerical

 Our Tools Need to Evolve

 The development of graph databases over the last 10 years has been a major step forward in making use of categorical data.
 Tools like Neo4j have blazed this trail and proven the value of the graph model for getting to value in small categorical datasets.
 As the world moves inexorably toward high-volume and real-time stream processing, this powerful graph data model needs to be supported by the next generation of high-volume stream processing tools.
-Apache Kafka is an incredibly powerful tool for delivering event streams, and tools like thatDot Connect are being used to join those event streams together and process them through a streaming graph engine to produce a more intelligent real-time stream as output.
+Apache Kafka is an incredibly powerful tool for delivering event streams, and tools like thatDot Quine are being used to join those event streams together and process them through a streaming graph engine to produce a more intelligent real-time stream as output.

 Categorical data is also proving to be the long-elusive key to improving anomaly detection in challenging domains like cybersecurity.
-Our company has developed a streaming anomaly detector for categorical data which is able to produce real-time novelty scores, assessments, and explanations through behavioral fingerprinting.
+Our company has developed a streaming novelty detector for categorical data which is able to produce real-time novelty scores, assessments, and explanations through behavioral fingerprinting.
 This system has been shown to accurately assess the novelty of categorical data in cybersecurity event streams and reduce false positives by 99%.

 The next generation of streaming data tools are making categorical data more accessible and usable.
 This long-neglected and underused class of data is already being collected by virtually all enterprise companies.
 It’s only now that the tools for using this data to solve challenging problems are becoming available.